finnomena/go-fnerror/README.md

 	unexpectedErr2 := new(fnerror.UnexpectedError) //allocate with new only for type assertion forbiddenErr := new(fnerror.ForbiddenError)

+	fmt.Println(errors.Is(notFoundErr, standardErr))
+	//false --> has no standard error (compare to a value) fmt.Println(errors.Is(notFoundErr, unexpectedErr))
+	//true --> has unexpectedErr
+	fmt.Println(errors.Is(notFoundErr, unexpectedErr2))
+	//false --> doesn't has unexpectedErr2
+	fmt.Println(errors.Is(notFoundErr, forbiddenErr))
+	//false --> doesnt has forbiddenErr

 	fmt.Println(errors.As(notFoundErr, &standardErr))
 	//true --> contains error type (compare to a type) fmt.Println(errors.As(notFoundErr, &unexpectedErr2))
-	//true --> contains UnexpectedError type (compare to a type) fmt.Println(errors.As(notFoundErr, &forbiddenErr))
+	//true --> contains UnexpectedError type
+	fmt.Println(errors.As(notFoundErr, &forbiddenErr))
-	//false --> contains ForbiddenError type (compare to a type) }
+	//false --> contains ForbiddenError type
+}

 ```